 Side by side.
 One by one.

 The rite is ended.
 All members quietly leave the space, allowing the initiate to be the last to depart.
+If desired, this can be followed by a group meal, gift giving, group working or other activity.

 Previous